-I garnished the chili with sour cream and green onions.
+I garnished the chili with cilantro and green onions.
 You can also use more cheese if you prefer.

-This close up allows you to see the texture of White Chicken Chili.
-This recipe is gluten free and lower calories than some chili recipes.
+White Chicken Chili is gluten free and lower in calories than some chili recipes.

 Here’s what I did.

 Meanwhile, pour olive oil into a skillet.
-Add diced onions and saute until translucent – about 5 minutes.
+Add diced onions and garlic and saute until translucent – about 5 minutes.

-Add cilantro, diced green chilies, oregano, cumin, cayenne pepper, and minced garlic.
+Add cilantro, diced green chilies, oregano, cumin and cayenne pepper.

 Saute ingredients for 2 minutes.

 Turn heat to low.
 Add chicken.
-Season with salt and pepper.
+Season with salt and pepper, if desired.